 Preparing for Uncertainty

-Penske also has access to emergency drivers to move supply when necessary.
+Plus, Penske also has access to emergency drivers to move supply when necessary.
 "When we see something on the horizon, we bring driver(s) in a few days ahead of the storm or the event, which is a huge plus for us.
 We have the safety stock and a driver in place to serve our customers," Touma said.
-"We're extremely dedicated to make sure we’re providing the value we say we're going to provide."
+"We're extremely dedicated to making sure we’re providing the value we say we're going to provide."